Ineffective assistance of counsel occurs when your lawyer does not represent you the way that is expected of a competent attorney.

 2.4 Failure to Object to Prosecutorial or Jury Misconduct

-When a Colorado prosecutor engages in misconduct, or the jury does, that is a serious violation of a defendant’s rights.
-In these types of cases, a lawyer should object to this conduct and do everything in his or her power to stop it.
+When a Colorado prosecutor or the jury engages in misconduct in your case, it constitutes a serious violation of your rights.
+In these types of cases, your lawyer should object to this conduct and do everything in their power to stop it.

-When a lawyer fails to do so, it is likely ineffective assistance of counsel, and you should not have to be faced with the consequences of that failure.6
+When your lawyer fails to do so, it is likely ineffective assistance of counsel, and you should not have to be faced with the consequences of that failure.6

-For a defendant to prove that his or her attorney’s counsel was ineffective, the defendant must show that:
+To prove that your attorney’s counsel was ineffective, you must show that:

 Both of these have to be proven to win on this claim during an appeal.